Awards

 The annual awards receive hundreds of entries comprising all media types.
 Nearly 100 volunteer judges—all experienced journalists—participated in examining each entry for fairness, balance and accuracy; thoroughness, timeliness and clarity; news language and technical skills exhibited; enterprise, resourcefulness and obstacles overcome; effort involved in preparation; and the story’s interest and importance to the public.

 As part of the awards dinner, the Deadline Club recognizes and honors the best in high school journalism teaching and advising with The Robert Greenman Award for Excellence in High School Journalism and Advising.
-The 2022 award was granted to David Rohlfing, journalism teacher and newspaper adviser at Pace High School in Manhattan.
+In 2025, the Club introduced the Press Pass NYC / School Administrator of the Year award, which recognizes a New York City public school administrator whose leadership demonstrates unwavering commitment to student journalists, journalism educators, and student press freedom.

 Subscribe to the Deadliner